-The Investment Committee's main objective is to prioritize, decide (under the mandate of authority rights), suggest investments for CEO or Board decision and follow up on the investment budget.
-The committee also suggests investments budget.
+The Investment Committee's main objective is to prioritize, decide (under the mandate of authority rights), suggest investments for CEO or Board decisions and follow up on the investment budget.
+The committee also suggests the investment budget.
 The committee includes CTO R&D Technology & Development, Regional EVPs and CFO.